1. Liquidity Provision

 2. Perpetual Trading

-Traders connect their Web3 wallet to Swiv and open long or short positions.
+Traders connect their Web3 wallet to Swiv and open long or short positions.- Positions are fully on-chain, with leverage options available.

 - Funding rates help keep perpetual contract prices in line with spot markets.